End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Introduction

 Capillary-driven ligament retraction is a canonical problem in free-surface flows, with relevance to both natural and industrial processes involving liquid fragmentation and droplet formation \citep{schulkes_contraction_1996,anthony2023sharp,lohse2022fundamental,PRL_ACP}.
 Such dynamics underpin the formation of natural sprays and jets, and are central to technologies including drop-on-demand inkjet printing, spray coating, catalyst manufacture, and agricultural spraying \citep{shah_ink-jet_1999, eggers_physics_2008, hoath_simple_2013, anthony_dynamics_2019, planchette_breakup_2019, schena_microarrays_1998, basaran_small-scale_2002, altieri_mechanisms_2014}.

-For cylindrical Newtonian ligaments the retraction is dominated by a competition between capillary forces and viscosity.
-For cases with sufficiently low viscosity (nearly inviscid), the capillary retraction results in the formation of a bulbous at the edge which thins to result in droplet detachment, this is known as the end-pinching mechanism \citep{schulkes_contraction_1996,notz_dynamics_2004,PRL_ACP}. \citet{hoepffner_recoil_2013} showed that viscosity could suppress the pinch-off, allowing the ligament to escape end-pinching altogether, in which increasing viscosity leads to the formation, and eventual detachment of a vortex ring generated by backflow through the neck.
+For cylindrical Newtonian ligaments, the retraction is dominated by a competition between capillary forces and viscosity.
+In cases with sufficiently low viscosity (nearly inviscid), capillary retraction results in the formation of a bulbous end at the edge which thins, resulting in droplet detachment, this is known as the end-pinching mechanism \citep{schulkes_contraction_1996,notz_dynamics_2004,PRL_ACP,anthony_dynamics_2019,10.1063/1.1735095}. \citet{hoepffner_recoil_2013} showed that viscosity could suppress the pinch-off, allowing the ligament to escape end-pinching altogether, in which increasing viscosity leads to the formation, and eventual detachment of a vortex ring generated by backflow through the neck.
+Retraction of Newtonian liquid sheets has also been extensively studied \citep{culick_1960,taylor_1959,Savva_Bush_2009,munro2018capillary,Sanjay_Sen_Kant_Lohse_2022, Wee_2024,Ahsan}.